The annealed spectral sample of Voronoi percolation: Introduction

 \subsection{Estimates for crossing and arm events}

-We end the introduction by stating some results on crossing and arm events that we will use throughout this paper and are proved in~\cite{V1,V2}.
-As explained above, we see these two papers as the two first of a series of three papers (whom the present one is the third) whose final goal is to study the annealed spectral sample.
-In particular, we will rely a lot on the quasi-multiplicativity property for arm events from \cite{V1} (see Proposition \ref{p.QMulti} below), on the quenched estimates for arm events from \cite{V2} (see Theorem \ref{t.quenched_arm} below), on the study of the events $\widehat{\arm}_j(r,R)$ from Definition \ref{d.hat}, and on several estimates on arm events proved in these two papers.
+We end the introduction by stating some results on crossing and arm events that we will use throughout this paper and that are proved in~\cite{V1,V2}.
+As explained above, we see these two papers as the first two of a series of three papers whose final goal is to study the annealed spectral sample (the present work one is the third one).
+In particular, we will rely a lot on the quasi-multiplicativity property for arm events from \cite{V1} (see Proposition \ref{p.QMulti} below), on the quenched estimates for arm events from \cite{V2} (see Theorem \ref{t.quenched_arm} below), on the study of the events $\widehat{\arm}_j(r,R)$ defined in Definition \ref{d.hat}, and on several estimates on arm events proved in these two papers.
 In these papers, we highly rely on the annealed and quenched box-crossing properties proved in~\cite{ahlberg2015quenched,tassion2014crossing}.
-Let us first state these two properties. \begin{defi} Given $\rho_1,\rho_2 \in ]0,+\infty[$, the crossing event $\cross(\rho_1,\rho_2)$ is the event that there is a black path in the rectangle $[0,\rho_1] \times [0,\rho_2]$ from its left side to its right side. \end{defi} By duality, $\Pro_{1/2} \left[\cross(n,n) \right]=1/2$.
+Let us first state these two properties. \begin{defi} Given $\rho_1,\rho_2 \in ]0,+\infty[$, the crossing event $\cross(\rho_1,\rho_2)$ is the event that there is a black path in the rectangle $[0,\rho_1] \times [0,\rho_2]$ from its left side to its right side. \end{defi} By duality, $\Pro_{1/2} \left[\cross(n,n) \right]=1/2$ (here, we use that almost surely all the vertices of the Voronoi tiling have degree $3$).
 Tassion has proved that the crossing probabilities for other shapes of rectangles are non-degenerate i.e. he has proved the following annealed box-crossing property: \begin{thm}[\cite{tassion2014crossing}] For every $\rho \in ]0,+\infty[$ there exists $c=c(\rho) \in ]0,1[$ such that, for every $R \in ]0,+\infty[$,

-\end{thm} Ahlberg, Griffiths, Morris and Tassion have proved that the quenched crossing probabilities asymptotically do not depend on the environement $\eta$: \begin{thm}[\cite{ahlberg2015quenched}] There exists $\varepsilon > 0$ such that the following holds: For every $\rho \in ]0,+\infty[$ there exists a constant $C=C(\rho) <+\infty$ such that, for every $R \in ]0,+\infty[$,
+\end{thm} Ahlberg, Griffiths, Morris and Tassion have proved that the quenched crossing probabilities asymptotically do not depend on the environment $\eta$: \begin{thm}[\cite{ahlberg2015quenched}] There exists $\varepsilon > 0$ such that the following holds: For every $\rho \in ]0,+\infty[$ there exists a constant $C=C(\rho) <+\infty$ such that, for every $R \in ]0,+\infty[$,

 \end{thm}

 \paragraph{The quasi-multiplicativity property.}

 Let us now focus on the arm events.
 In~\cite{V1}, we have proved that the arm events decay polynomially fast: